 @Feyo_yt

-After the comment criticizing the ending, several fans of the manga also shared their opinion on his post:
+After the comment criticizing the ending, several manga fans also shared their opinion on his post:

-- Fey, don't get into this, I'll beat you in this debate, come on
+- Fey, don't get involved, I'll beat you in this debate, man.

-- fell into the feão troll, delete it in time
+- fell into the ugly troll, delete it while there's still time

 - Fanservice would be much better than the original

-- The problem with this ending is that it reflects Japanese values, but it looks like shit outside the country.
+- The problem with this ending is that it conveys Japanese values, but it looks like shit outside of the country.

 - He fulfilled his dream of becoming a hero.
 He defeated the greatest villain of all, thus becoming the greatest hero.
-Uraraka literally had Deku's mask around her neck, but I really think there should have been at least one kiss.
+Uraraka literally had Deku's mask around her neck, but I really think there should have been at least a little kiss.

-- I never liked Deku so that's great for me, but this Uraraka thing doesn't even matter because the romance was always done in the fuck@-se
+- I never liked Deku so it's fine with me, but this Uraraka thing doesn't even matter because the romance was always done without a care in the world.

-- Another one for the list of works that had a shitty ending, Japanese people love shitting the endings of their own works, because.
+- Another one for the list of works that had a shitty ending, Japanese people love to shit on the ending of their own works, omg.

-- Bro, Deku undoubtedly had the most pathetic end of all kakakaka, this meme says a lot about him in the end
+- Dude, Deku without a doubt had the most pathetic end of all, kakakaka, this meme says a lot about him in the end

 Therefore, according to the publisher, the long-awaited final chapter 430 of Kōhei Horikoshi's work will be released on August 5th in Weekly Shonen Jump .

-Finally, the manga written and illustrated by Kōhei Horikoshi.
-Therefore, the manga chapters have been published in Weekly Shōnen Jump magazine since July 2014, being compiled into volumes in tankōbon format by publisher Shueisha.
-The series is licensed and published in Brazil by publisher JBC and in Portugal by Editora Devir.
+Finally, the manga is written and illustrated by Kōhei Horikoshi.
+Chapters have been published in Weekly Shōnen Jump magazine since July 2014, and are compiled into tankōbon volumes by Shueisha.
+The series is licensed and published in Brazil by JBC and in Portugal by Editora Devir.

-Furthermore, comment what you thought of the end of Boku no Hero and take the opportunity to join our WhatsApp .
+Also, comment on what you thought of the ending of Boku no Hero and take the opportunity to join our WhatsApp .

 Source: X (Twitter)